Nonequilibrium criticality driven by Kardar-Parisi-Zhang fluctuations in the synchronization of oscillator lattices: Model and Conditions for Synchronization

-For $\cos \delta < 0$ and sufficiently large $K$, on the other hand, as shown in Figs.~\ref{figslopes}(d) and \ref{figslopes}(e), the phase differences stabilize around $\pm \pi$.
-That may explain why the roughness $W_{\phi}(t)$ for $\delta = 3\pi/4$ and $\pi$ in Fig.~\ref{figsat} is initially larger for $K>0$ than for the uncoupled $K=0$ case: there are `forces' pushing neighboring phases to distance from each other as much as possible.
-In those cases, the perturbative expansion leading to Eq.\ (\ref{eq4}) is unjustified.

-Lastly, the fact that the results reported in Figs.~\ref{figsat} and~\ref{figslopes} are unaffected by a change in the sign of $\delta$ (not shown) can be traced back to the invariance of the oscillator system under the global sign flip $\phi_i \to - \phi_i$ and $\delta \to -\delta$, discussed in Sec.\ \ref{nummod}.
-For $\cos \delta > 0$, when the continuum limit description is justified, this fact is possibly related with the independence (at least for the case of time-dependent noise) of the large-scale behavior with the sign of $\lambda$ \cite{barabasi,krug97}.
+The range of validity of this approximation is studied in detail in Appendix~\ref{App0}, and leads to the conclusion that it can only be valid for $\delta \in (-\pi/2,\pi/2)$, i.e. for $\cos \delta > 0$, see also the first condition in Eq.~(\ref{twoosccond}).
+On the other hand, the fact that the results reported in Fig.~\ref{figsat} (and also Fig.~\ref{figslopes} in Appendix~\ref{App0}) are unaffected by a change in the sign of $\delta$ (not shown) can be traced back to the invariance of the oscillator system under the global sign flip $\phi_i \to - \phi_i$ and $\delta \to -\delta$, discussed in Sec.\ \ref{nummod}.
+For $\cos \delta > 0$, when the continuum description is justified, this fact is possibly related with the known independence (at least for the case of time-dependent noise) of the large-scale behavior with respect to the sign of $\lambda$ \cite{barabasi,krug97}.
 Indeed, the only feature of the KPZ universality class that depends on this sign is that of the skewness of the (TW) fluctuation distribution \cite{kriecherbauer10,takeuchi}.
+Most of our results will explore the interval $[0, \pi/2)$, because this invariance under simultaneous phase and $\delta$ reversal makes $(-\pi/2,0)$ redundant.